 The end result is hormonal acne, which can wreak havoc on your facial skin during your teens and early 20s.

 Luckily, hormonal adult acne is usually quite easy to treat.
-Most doctors use birth control pills in combination with topical treatments like tretinoin and clindamycin to bring your adult acne under control and help you avoid future breakout.
+Most healthcare providers use birth control pills in combination with topical acne treatments like tretinoin and clindamycin to bring your adult acne under control and help you avoid future breakout.

 If you’ve ever had a bad acne breakout, you’ve probably had a friend or family member suggest cutting oily, fatty foods out of your diet.